-composite sampler intake line was a contributing factor to high CBOD data variability and the influent sampling point was modified.
-Data variability subsequently reduced and remained more consistent for the remainder of 2019.
-Despite the influences from COVID-19 pandemic, influent CBOD concentrations remained relatively consistent, indicating a high degree of precision was also maintained during the 2020 reporting periods.
-In fact, data variability during the 2020 reporting period was some of the lowest observed in the last 5-years and may also reflect a less variable daily commuter workforce influx during the COVID-19 pandemic.
+Figure 14 summarizes CBOD concentration data and removal performance from 2017 to 2021.
+Influent and effluent CBOD samples are collected as flow-weighted composites over a 24-hour period.
+In mid-2019 rag accumulation on the composite sampler intake line was identified as a contributing factor to high CBOD data variability, resulting in adjustments to the orientation of the intake tubing within the influent channel in conjuncture with a more rigorous tubing replacement schedule.
+Data variability subsequently reduced and remained more stable through 2021.
+Despite the influences from the COVID-19 pandemic, influent CBOD concentrations remained relatively consistent, indicating a high degree of precision was also maintained during the 2021 reporting periods.
+In fact, data variability during the 2021 reporting period remained among the lowest observed in the last 5-years and may also reflect a less variable daily commuter workforce influx during the ongoing COVID-19 pandemic.